TravelMapping/HighwayData/hwy_data/COL/colrn/README.md

 * 56's west end in Medellín may be wrong.
 * 56's east end in La Palma may be wrong.
 * 56AN03 [is signed](https://www.mapillary.com/app/?lat=6.1390625603015&lng=-75.378374646566&z=17&pKey=117008097480524&focus=photo&x=0.18710372151273497&y=0.5594067692964505&zoom=1.3099499658603853).
+* 56AN12 may not extend all the way east to RN60AN03.
 * 56BY01 [is signed](https://www.google.com/maps/@5.0111831,-73.4288315,3a,24.2y,184.43h,76.58t/data=!3m6!1e1!3m4!1sRYQhRW0RVbgscYJ6JsZCMA!2e0!7i16384!8i8192?entry=ttu) like a national route, but sources show it as a departmental route.
 * 60's east end in Chiquinquirá is shown at Calle 4 on maps, but the road has a blatant change in character one block west at Calle 3.
 * 60's east end in Páez may be wrong.